sguzunov/docs/docs/connectors/02_ms-office/04_outlook-connector/01_javascript/outlook-guide.md

 });
 ```

-The attachment data is received in chunks, visible to your application, as it could be quite large.
+The attachment data is received in chunks, visible to your app, as it could be quite large.
 You might want to let the user view the progress or even cancel the download.
 The [`getData()`](../../../../reference/glue4office/latest/outlook/index.html#Attachment-getData) method allows you to pass an optional callback to report the progress and cancel the download if you return `true` from the callback:

 ```javascript
 attachment.getData(percent => {